idutvuk/lfmsh_bank/README.md

 After these two operations (static collection and db population), bank would be avaliable at http://localhost/bank You'll be able to toggle bank on and off with single `docker-compose up/down` command.

+You may need to manually bump permissions on socker after compose startup `chmod 666 docker.sock`

 ### History